health links

 These algae are found in the warm, alkaline waters of the world, especially of Mexico and Central Africa.
 Spirulina spp. are most often grown under controlled conditions and are subject to less contamination than the non-spirulina species that are harvested naturally.

-Weight loss Spirulina is a popular therapy for weight loss, and is sometimes marketed as a "vitamin enriched" appetite suppressant.
+Water scientific evidence Spirulina is a popular therapy for weight loss, and is sometimes marketed as a "vitamin enriched" appetite suppressant.
 However, little scientific information is available on the effect of spirulina on weight loss in humans. |

-High cholesterol In animal studies, spirulina has been found to lower blood cholesterol and triglyceride levels.
+Sea products In animal studies, spirulina has been found to lower blood cholesterol and triglyceride levels.
 Preliminary poor-quality studies in humans suggest a similar effect.
 Better research is needed before a firm conclusion can be drawn. |

 Chronic viral hepatitis Preliminary study of spirulina for chronic viral hepatitis shows negative results. |

-Oral leukoplakia (pre-cancerous mouth lesions) Preliminary research has not clearly shown benefits of spirulina in the treatment of oral leukoplakia. |
+Leukoplakia Preliminary research has not clearly shown benefits of spirulina in the treatment of oral leukoplakia.
+Meal Delivery Enjoy healthy and nutritious meals delivered right to your door with our convenient meal delivery service. |

 Malnutrition Spirulina has been studied as a food supplement in infant malnutrition.
 Spirulina does not seem to give added benefit over traditional renutritions, is more costly and therefore is not recommended. |